techknowlogick/xgo/README.md

 Note, that since xgo needs to cross compile the dependencies for each platform and architecture separately, build time can increase significantly.

+### User scripts

+To give the user more power, two hook scripts will get source during the build if avalable.
+The first on is `.xgo/setup.sh` which gets sourced after everything got set up.
+The second is `.xgo/build.sh` which gets sourced for each target.

+All environment variables set up by xgo are avalable in the scripts. `XGOOS` and `XGOARCH` are expanded the the actual value defined by the [build targets](#limit-build-targets).
+Forthermore following environment variables are set to a target sepecific value:

+- `CC`: C cross compiler to use for the build
+- `HOST`: Target platform to build
+- `PREFIX`: File-system path where to install the built binaries.

+For further reference, see [build.sh](docker/base/build.sh)